 Before you know it, the days will have gotten both shorter and colder.
 The task of how to winterize your home comes to mind.

 Preventing frozen pipes and the water damage they can bring is one of those "no fun" tasks in the life of a home or commercial building owner.
 Water damage is one of the leading causes of mold in homes and buildings, especially when fast drying gets difficult to achieve due to low temperatures.
-With the temperatures that Wichita, Kansas winters bring, it will be much more fun to crawl around in your crawl space now, before those cold winter temperatures hit.
+With the temperatures winter brings, it will be much more fun to crawl around in your crawl space now, before those cold winter temperatures hit.

 The holidays seem to be just around the corner.
 There will be much to do to get ready for winter festivities, cooking, cleaning, shopping, and general merry making.
 Although it may not be your top priority, winterizing your home is just as important as finding the right holiday gift for everyone on your list.
-Here are a few tips from Service Team of Professionals to help you get a head start in preventing frozen pipes.
+Here are a few tips from STOP Restoration to help you get a head start in preventing frozen pipes.

 Know where your main water shut off valve is located.
 Make sure you can easily access it any time of day or night.
 Water damage from burst pipes doesn't always happen immediately.
 Slow leaks can add up... much like the slow tortoise's pace in the race against the hare.